 We generally do not act as an arbitrator with disputes between individual homeowners.

-We generally do not take a position on neighborhood/City conflicts outside our boundaries except the Civic Center, the Rose Bowl and a few other ‘Specific Plan’ areas of concern.
+We generally do not take a position on neighborhood/City conflicts outside our boundaries except when concerning the Civic Center, the Rose Bowl and a few other ‘Specific Plan’ areas of concern.

 We do not endorse individual candidates running for public office.
 However, on occasion, we do stage public events where their ideas and platforms can be debated.